ChungWoo-Lee/Getting-Started-with-ZED2-on-Jetson-Xavier-NX/README.md

      ```

 3. **Connect ZED2 Camera:**
-   - Plug in the ZED2 camera via USB 3.0 into your Jetson Nano.
+   - Plug in the ZED2 camera via USB 3.0 into your Jetson Xavier NX.
    - Ensure that the camera is properly detected by running:
      ```bash
      lsusb